LouisJackman/language-x/README.md

 Hardware is no longer speeding up exponentially year-on-year and is becoming increasingly parallel.
 Performance cannot be discarded out of hand like the rise of dynamic languages throughout the previous decade.
-Reference types, reflection, and dynamic typing are expensive, so they should be an opt-in rather than the default.

 Large semantic changes will likely be rejected by developers if not presented in a syntax similar to existing languages; like Java took C++'s syntax, the next language should take Java's.

+A gap exists between scripting languages and application languages; would enough type inference and support for features like top-level executable code and shebangs help bridge the gap?

 ## TODO

-While experimenting with the language, it will piggyback off another by being translated into it from the parse tree.
-After that, we can use it to implement itself.
+A VM will be needed for preemptive concurrency and light weight tasks; direct compilation to native code will not be possible for such a language, although JIT compilation is viable.

-* [X] Lex with Java.
+* [X] Lex.
-* [ ] Parse with Java.
+* [ ] Parse.
-* [ ] Translate parse tree to Java to bootstrap the language.
+* [ ] Interpret without any checks.
-* [ ] Rewrite the lexer and parser in itself.
+* [ ] Add checks such as types.
-* [ ] Wean translated code's dependency off the JVM by implementing runtime features in the language itself.
-* [ ] Provide enough low-level features in language to allow translation to native code without forcing the GC or lightweight tasks, so that they can be implemented in the language itself.
-* [ ] Once translatable to native code, leverage native libraries like libevent.
+* [ ] Add optimisations like persistent data structures.

 ## The Language Proposal so Far

 ```
+#!/usr/bin/env sylan

+// If no package is specified, "main" is assumed.
 package main

 // A single line comment.